Foundations of geometric approximate group theory: Three approaches to geometric group theory

 \section{Three approaches to geometric group theory}

 What is geometric approximate group theory?
-Following our (i.e.\ Birkhoff's) mantra we should look at different formulations of geometric group theory and then decide, which of these formulations can be adapted most ``fruitfully'' to approximate groups.
+Following our, i.e.\ Birkhoff's mantra we should look at different formulations of geometric group theory and then decide which of these formulations can be adapted most ``fruitfully'' to approximate groups.

-What all formulations of geometric group theory have in common is that, with every group from a certain class (typically finitely-generated, or at least countable, but possibly also just locally compact) one associates a class of metric spaces.
+What all formulations of geometric group theory have in common is that, with every group from a certain class of groups (e.g.\ finitely-generated, countable or locally compact second countable groups), one associates a class of metric spaces.
 Any invariant of this class of metric spaces is then considered to be a ``geometric invariant'' of the group.